Foodborne Pathogen Testing

 Industries at Risk for Foodborne Pathogens

-Targeted testing for high-risk commodity groups.
+Targeted foodborne pathogen testing for high-risk commodity groups.

 Beef & Poultry